FREQUENTLY ASKED QUESTIONS

-Crew is a spring sport.
-We train in the fall and winter on land, then hit the water in Spring, as soon as the ice melts!
-Crew is very team oriented and is a good way to make great friends.
-Novice rowers have a distinct advantage over other high school sports because crew does not require previous experience, but begins in the freshman year of high school.
+Crew competes in the spring.
+We train in the fall and winter on land, then hit the water in spring (as soon as the ice melts).
+Novice rowers have a distinct advantage over other high school sports because Crew does not require previous experience, and many rowers begin in their freshman year of high school.

 How does the Oakton Crew Club work?

 In the fall, we have a Crew interest meeting with interested students and parents to provide details about the sport and the club.
 We also hold a fall Learn-to-Row program at Sandy Run, to give newbies a chance to try out the sport and get on the water before committing to winter conditioning.

 Starting in mid-November, we have winter conditioning at OHS for those who aren't participating in another sport.
 Winter conditioning combines erg training (i.e. rowing machines), running, calisthenics, and weightlifting, and is held after school from Monday to Friday.